-Teachers around the world spend many hours evaluating learners' writing.
+Just like official examiners, teachers also spend many hours evaluating learners' writing.
 This guide is for you.
 With lots of practical tips and real examples, it will help you to develop and assess learners' writing skills in preparation for the C1 Advanced exam.